 During this process, there are often discussions about how many environments a particular project really needs.
 One project may only have one QA environment while another may have four or five.
 Environment managers are frequently put in a position of having to ask teams to justify why they need so many environments.

-3 Reasons to use multiple QA environments
+3 Reasons to Use More Than One QA Environment

 If a project has regular releases there’s a good chance that when a development team is finished with a feature, a QA team takes over to validate that feature.
 During that QA process, development teams often want to move on to the next feature.
 In these scenarios having two QA environments make sense as features can be delayed and releases will have to be serialized if a QA environment is “tied up.”

 2. Long-Term Feature Releases Need to Be Developed While Short-Term Bug Fixes Are Qualified and Staged

 If you have a team working on a series of larger, multi-month development stories to launch a new product these efforts almost always require a dedicated environment.
 These are QA efforts that take months, and require customizations to databases that cannot ship to production.
 If you don’t have an isolated system for these longer-term initiatives you will be unable to fix bugs as they are identified in a production system.

 If you develop code that relies on back-end services that are also being modified by independent development teams these teams may require multiple environments that are configured to connect to the appropriate testing service.
 Service-oriented architectures and microservices cause a combinatorial increase in the number of environments required to perform end-to-end testing.